trilinos/Trilinos/packages/teko/doc/guide/index.md

 Teko is a Trilinos package for **block and physics-based preconditioning**.
-It provides tools to assemble and manipulate block linear operators, to decompose a fully coupled operator into its physical sub-blocks, and to build approximate inverses of those blocks using the full complement of Trilinos solvers and preconditioners (Ifpack2, MueLu, ML, Amesos2, Belos, …).
+It provides tools to assemble and manipulate block linear operators, to decompose a fully coupled operator into its physical sub-blocks, and to build approximate inverses of those blocks using the full complement of Trilinos solvers and preconditioners (Ifpack2, MueLu, Amesos2, Belos, …).
 On top of that infrastructure Teko ships a library of generic block preconditioners (block Jacobi, block Gauss–Seidel, LU 2×2) and physics-based preconditioners for the Navier–Stokes equations (SIMPLE, LSC, PCD).